Here’s a quick review on how the FINIS Tempo Trainer Pro can help you become a better swimmer.

 How the FINIS Tempo Trainer Helps You Swim More Efficiently

-The FINIS Tempo Trainer is a simple little tool that you attach to your cap or goggles, plug in a desired stroke rate, and go to town.
+The FINIS Tempo Trainer is a simple little tool that you attach to your cap or goggles, plug in the desired stroke rate, and go to town.

 Here’s what this bad boy will help you do: